Framed photograph of John Joseph (JJ) Rouse, former managing director of Kodak Australasia Pty Ltd, circa 1915.

 Description of Content

-Soft-lit portrait (head and shoulders) of a man in suit and bowler hat, smiling to camera.
+Soft-lit portrait (head and shoulders) of a man in suit, tie and bowler hat, smiling to camera.

-Black and white portrait photograph of man in hat and suit against neutral backdrop, mounted on beige card inside rectangular wooden frame.
+Black and white portrait photograph mounted on beige card inside rectangular wooden frame.

 Photograph, Framed, Black & White